makersacademy/airport_challenge/code_review.md

-Jaiye Senbanjo - Mini Code-Review
+Jaiye Senbanjo - Mini Code-Review - Airport Challenge

 Rspec
 I should introduce contexts to by tests.